IGNN-Solver: A Graph Neural Solver for Implicit Graph Neural Networks: Our purposed IGNN-Solver

-to predict the two parameters instead of setting them as the least squares solution on the past residuals $\mG$.
-However, directly using the original graph for modeling would \textit{result in an oversized network}~\cite{RPI-Graph, zheng2020robust}, deviating from the initial goal of using a tiny network for prediction.
-On the other hand, because of \textit{the curse of dimensionality}, directly mapping the data from high to extremely low dimensions is not appropriate~\cite{koppen2000curse}.
-Therefore, in response to the challenges posed by large-scale graphs, we took into account both Graph Sparsification and Storage Compression in the design of the solver, as detailed below:
+Directly using the original graph for modeling would \textit{result in an oversized network}~\cite{RPI-Graph, zheng2020robust}, deviating from the initial goal of using a tiny network for prediction.
+Moreover, because of \textit{the curse of dimensionality}, directly mapping the data from high to extremely low dimensions is not appropriate~\cite{koppen2000curse}.
+Therefore, in response to the challenges posed by large-scale graphs, we take into account both Graph Sparsification and Storage Compression in the design of the solver, as detailed below.